unsw-restech/unsw-restech.github.io/docs/help_support/faq.md

 anyone including the administrator to make any further changes.

 #### Where does Standard Output (STDOUT) go when a job is run?
-By default Standard Output is redirected to storage on the node and then transferred when the job is completed.
+By default Standard Output, that is the output you would normally see when you run your commands, is redirected to storage on the node and then transferred when the job is completed.
 If you are generating data you should redirect`#!bash STDOUT` to a different location.
 The best location depends on the characteristics of your job but in general all`#!bash STDOUT` should be redirected to local scratch.

 #### How do I figure out what the resource requirements of my job are?
 The best way to determine the resource requirements of your job is to be generous with the resource requirements on the first run and then refine the requirements based on what the job actually used.
-We really don't mind you being generous with your resource requests whilst you are figure out what your job needs.
+We really don't mind you being generous with your resource requests whilst you are figuring out what your job needs.
 If you put the following information in your job script you will receive an email when the job finishes which will include a summary of the resources used.

 ``` bash